nextflow-io/nextflow/docs/google.md

 [Google Cloud Batch](https://cloud.google.com/batch) is a managed computing service that allows the execution of containerized workloads in the
 Google Cloud Platform infrastructure.

-Nextflow provides built-in support for Cloud Batch which allows the seamless deployment of a Nextflow pipeline in the cloud, offloading the process executions through the Google Cloud service.
+Nextflow provides built-in support for Google Cloud Batch, allowing the seamless deployment of Nextflow pipelines in the cloud, in which tasks are offloaded to the Cloud Batch service.

+Read the {ref}`Google Cloud Batch executor <google-batch-executor>` section to learn more about the `google-batch` executor in Nextflow.

 ### Requirements